python-organizers/resources/README.rst

 Things to consider:

-- accessability (wheelchair, all inclusive bathrooms, nursing facilities, public transit, parking, etc)
+- accessibility (wheelchair, all inclusive bathrooms, nursing facilities, public transit, parking, etc)
 - equipment: projector, etc
 - does it provide catering? can you bring your own food/hire your own caterer?
 Do you even need caterer?
 - Sprint venue